wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-builder-language-detection/includes/3-exercise.md

-In this unit, you will:

--   Develop a simple flow with Power Automate that uses AI Builder language detection.

 In this exercise, you will build a Power Automate flow that checks for the language of an email and then routes it to a specific email inbox.
 For more information, see the Create a flow in Power Automate documentation.

 The prerequisite for this exercise is to have Common Data Service in the environment where you are building your flow.